This section sets out the responsibilities of the College and its employees in relation to research.

 - The Chief Investigator and other key researchers have the necessary expertise and experience to conduct research as proposed.

 - Agreement has been reached about compensation in the event of harm to research participants.
-For further information about this, please see our section on insurance.
+Further information about this can be found on the Insurance page.

 - Auditing or inspection by relevant authorities is permitted and assisted.